newwdeveloper/BuisnessInsight360-Analysis/README.md

 📊 Power BI – Building the Financial View (P&L)
-🔧 Objective:
+🔧 Objective
-To build a Profit & Loss (P&L) style matrix in Power BI where financial KPIs such as Gross Sales, Pre-Invoice Deduction, and Net Invoice Sales are aligned vertically like a statement, using DAX and matrix visuals.
+To build a Profit & Loss (P&L) style financial matrix in Power BI, where key financial metrics like Gross Sales, Pre-Invoice Deduction, and Net Invoice Sales are arranged vertically like a financial statement — using a supporting table, DAX logic, and matrix visuals.

+🧱 Step 1: Create the Core P&L Structure
+This step involves preparing the base structure that will support the dynamic P&L view.

-🧱 Step 1: Create a Supporting Table for P&L Rows
+🧾 1.1 Create Supporting Table for P&L Rows
-To design the layout, I created a new table manually named P&L rows that defines the label and order of each line item to appear in the matrix.
+Manually create a new table named P&L rows using DATATABLE to define each line item and its order:

 DAX
 Copy